CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 * ** Maintenance Dates: ** The dates of maintenance on the teleservices should be announced early, so that the teleworkers at these times the maintenance technicians access to the teleworkplace or access to teleworking computer grant or bring to IT equipment waiting to be brought into the institution.
 * ** Introduction of standard teleworkers: ** The IT equipment of all teleworkers in an institution should be standardized so that the user service can quickly help with problems.
 It also reduces the conceptual and administrative effort required to set up a secure teleworking computer.
 * ** Remote maintenance: ** If the teleworking computer can be administered and maintained via remote maintenance, the necessary security measures must be clarified.
 In addition, the time for on-line maintenance access must be agreed with the teleworkers concerned.
 To ensure that remote access can not be abused, appropriate safeguards must be established.
-* ** Transportation of the IT: ** It should be determined for reasons of liability who is authorized to transport IT equipment and other equipment for teleworking between the institution and the teleworking stations.
+* ** Transportation of the IT: ** It should be determined for reasons of liability, who is authorized to transport IT equipment and other equipment for teleworking between the institution and the teleworking stations.
 At the same time the protection of the devices must be considered.
 For example, a laptop can be transported by the teleworker personally, but should be equipped with an anti-theft device.
 The information should be encrypted.
-#### OPS.1.2.4.M10 Implementation of a requirement analysis for the teleworking station [Head IT, IT operation]
+#### OPS.1.2.4.M10 Implementation of a requirement analysis for the teleworking station [Head IT, IT Operations]

 Before a teleworkstation is set up, a requirements analysis should be carried out.
 The purpose of this requirement analysis is to determine all possible application scenarios in order to derive the required hardware and software components.
 The results of such a requirement analysis must be documented and agreed with the IT managers.